 Legally, you're not obligated to do so.
 Your parents' credit card debt won't transfer to you or any other relatives after they die.
 It can be hard to ignore, however, and if you end up tackling your parents' credit card debt, you may find it just as stressful as dealing with your own.

 For some senior citizens, credit card debt is a way of life that gets more difficult to handle as they get older.
-Julie Murphy Casserly of Chicago spent her whole life watching her parents struggle to pay the bills.
+Julie Murphy Casserly, founder and president of JMC Wealth Management, spent her whole life watching her parents struggle to pay the bills.
 By the time she was old enough to take a peek at their financial issues, they had $72,000 in consumer debt, including unpaid credit cards and old orthodontia bills.
-Even after Murphy Casserly, the author of "The Emotion Behind Money: Building Wealth From the Inside Out," helped her parents tap a home equity line of credit to pay off debt, bad health and poor money management skills soon created another mountain of debt in its place.
+Even after Murphy Casserly, helped her parents tap a home equity line of credit to pay off debt, bad health and poor money management skills soon created another mountain of debt in its place.
 "It was a chronic problem," she says.

-The death of a spouse can wreak financial havoc for widows and widowers, says Bruce McClary, media relations coordinator and a certified credit counselor with ClearPoint Financial Solutions.
+The death of a spouse can wreak financial havoc for widows and widowers, says Bruce McClary, vice president of communications for the National Foundation for Credit Counseling.
 "When the person who handled the family finances passes away and leaves the other one to sort out the financial picture for themselves, they often turn to credit cards to backfill the loss of income or lack of benefits -- or use it to fill an emotional void.
 I have had clients who come to me and say, 'I went out and started spending and didn't think about it till it was too late.'"

 Why it matters to you

-In purely financial terms, a credit card company can liquidate your parent's estate after death to recoup some of what it's owed.
+In purely financial terms, a credit card company can liquidate your parent's estate after death to recoup what is owed.
 In that case, you could kiss the family home goodbye.
 Plus, a bad credit score can make it difficult to get the loan needed to, say, buy a new car, or even rent an apartment, which can limit your parents' options as they age.